wsydney76/tailwind_postcss/README.md

 * Run `npm run build` for a production build.
 This will set the environment variable `NODE_ENV=production` so all configured PostCSS plugins will run, and Tailwind CSS wil purge all unused classes.

+* Add a link to your css file to your templates.
+If you didn't change the file paths it will be `<link href="/assets/styles/main.css" rel="stylesheet">`
+This setup does not have a method for cache busting the css file, so may want to add a version paramter to the link, e.g. `/assets/styles/main.css?v=202011231422`